ChrisNSki/webshorts/README.md

 - Create a `webshorts.config.js` file in your project root
 - Automatically install `@radix-ui/react-dialog` and `sonner` as dependencies
-- Detect your package manager (npm, yarn, or pnpm) and use the appropriate install command
+- Detects your package manager (npm, yarn, or pnpm) to use the appropriate install command

 > **Note:** You must already have `react` and `react-dom` installed (required for all React projects).